tmannen/dippa/notes.md

 - ONNX runtime python needs to be installed specifically for GPU? pip install onnxruntime-gpu. different backends, different installations? (use C++ instead?)

+## 22.10.2019

+- ONNX runtime cpu - slow? also not using MKL, how to use?
+How to use GPU?
+MKL apparently not supported for python, have to use C++/C#?
+- a lot of different things to think about in latency: cache, loading from memory to GPU vs. just CPU, have to 'warmup' the runs to get accurate results?
+What if we use C++ and python, are their timers the same?
+- TODO: kysy jaakolta mikä paras tapa runnia c++? :V

 # Misc Notes

 how to test neural network inference speeds reliably? run 1000 images and take time? how to make sure other doesnt lazyload or something? maybe run first one image to make sure model is 'loaded' and then take the real test? maybe should also test how fast it 'compiles' or something?